-- Faculty members who are not advisors of student groups (ie., no responsibility for student or campus activities beyond the classroom. - Secretaries/Receptionist - · Facilities Staff - Food Service Staff - Professional Counselors (includes those who are unlicensed and uncertified but acting under direct supervision of an exempt counselor, e.g., a graduate student doing an internship) This includes professional counselors who are not employees of the institution but are under contract to provide counseling at the institution. - Pastoral Counselors (only when acting within the scope of their duties as a counselor or trainee).
+- Faculty members who are not advisers of student groups (i.e., no responsibility for student or campus activities beyond the classroom. - Secretaries/Receptionist - · Facilities staff - Food service staff - Professional counselors (includes those who are unlicensed and uncertified but acting under direct supervision of an exempt counselor, e.g., a graduate student doing an internship).
+This includes professional counselors who are not employees of the institution but are under contract to provide counseling at the institution. - Pastoral counselors (only when acting within the scope of their duties as a counselor or trainee).

-Pastoral Counselors and Professional Counselors are not considered to be campus security authorities under the Clery Act.
-As a matter of policy, the University encourages Professional Counselors; if and when they deem it appropriate, to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual crime statistics.
+Pastoral counselors and professional counselors are not considered to be campus security authorities under the Clery Act.
+As a matter of policy, the university encourages professional counselors, if and when they deem it appropriate, to inform the persons they are counseling of the procedures to report crimes on a voluntary, confidential basis for inclusion in the annual crime statistics.

-Pastoral and professional counselors are encouraged to inform the persons they are counseling about crime reporting procedures, including the Silent Witness reporting option, when they feel it is appropriate.
+Pastoral and professional counselors are encouraged to inform the persons they are counseling about crime reporting procedures, including the silent witness reporting option, when they feel it is appropriate.
 Any confidential statistical information collected will be included in the annual disclosure of crime statistics, regardless if the complainants report to law enforcement.

-A Pastoral Counselor is defined as: A person, who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.
+A pastoral counselor is defined as: A person, who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.

-A Professional Counselor is defined as: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of the counselor's license or certification.
+A professional counselor is defined as: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of the counselor's license or certification.

-Note: This definition also applies to professional counselors who are not employees of the institution, but are under contract to provide counseling services at the institution during and after business hours.
-In order for Pastoral and Professional Counselors to be exempt from disclosing reported offenses, pastoral or professional counselors must be acting in the role of pastoral or professional counselors.
+Note: This definition also applies to professional counselors who are not employees of the institution but are under contract to provide counseling services at the institution during and after business hours.
+In order for pastoral and professional counselors to be exempt from disclosing reported offenses, pastoral or professional counselors must be acting in the role of pastoral or professional counselors.